numberly/flask-graphite/docs/configuration.rst

 Only the most commons are given here.
 In fact, any parameters accepted by `the graphitesend client`_ is also valid.

-We strongly encourage you to set the ``GROUP`` option to separate the flask-graphite metrics from others.

 .. _`the graphitesend client`: https://github.com/daniellawrence/graphitesend